Dr Michael Mangan

 - Visual tracking of small animals in cluttered natural environments using a freely moving camera.
 2017 IEEE International Conference on Computer Vision Workshops (pp 2840-2849).
 Venice, Italy, 22 October 2017 - 29 October 2017.
 View this article in WRRO

-- Using the Robot Operating System for Biomimetic Research.
-Conference on Biomimetic and Biohybrid Systems (pp 515-521)
+- Using the Robot Operating System for Biomimetic Research (pp 515-521)

 - Sky segmentation with ultraviolet images can be used for navigation.
 Robotics: Science and Systems X, 12 July 2014 - 16 July 2014.